Contributing to the NRE Labs Curriculum¶

 the PR is merged, the referenced issue(s) will be closed automatically.

 At this point, the next step is for a reviewer to approve or make suggestions for a second round of edits for your content.
 Note that the goal for each and every review is not to nitpick or make it difficult to contribute to NRE Labs, but rather to ensure the content is reflected in the best light possible.
 Be patient and willing to adapt to feedback.
+It might be useful to take a peek at the curriculum review standards as that covers everything that a curriculum reviewer will be looking for.

 Contribute a Lesson for Your Open Source Project!¶